Hunter Dansin

 Connect with me:

-Podcast Original Music Github Patreon Ko-Fi Telegram Channel Mastodon Twitter
+Podcast Original Music Patreon Mastodon Bookwyrm

 Sorry for the radio silence.
 My wife and I took a vacation to Disney (my first time!), so I haven't had a whole lot of time to do research and write.
 I have had a lot of time to think, however, and I've decided to research colonialism and see if there are any comparisons between colonization of the “New World” and the colonization of the internet.
 I've spent some time narrowing it down and have a thesis to work with.